 Actual target time may be printed in the Supplemental Regulations for the event or may be declared by the event officials after the test and tune session.

 Teams may register for any of the 4 classes when registering for the event.
 However, teams can declare a different class within 30 minutes of the close of the test and tune session.

 Bracket Enduro events will begin with an open track test and tune session.

 Teams will be required to carry a transponder for timing and scoring of the event.
-These may be purchased or rented for the weekend.
+These often may be purchased or rented for the weekend.

 Only approved (SCCA, FIA, DOT) fuel jugs or cans of 5 gallons or less may be used for refueling.
 Refueling can only be done when the car’s kill switch is off, all 4-wheels on the ground, without a driver onboard and with a fire bottle present.
 No other work may be done on the car during refueling.
-At a minimum, anyone involved in refueling must wear the same safety gear as required for driving.
+At a minimum, anyone refueling must wear the same safety gear as required for driving.
+Teams must provide a crew member with a fire bottle to protect the fuelers.
+The fire watch person is required long pants and closed shoes.
 Pressurized fuel systems are not allowed.

 In Classes 2-4, when a car turns a lap time under their delta the underage is multiplied by 1.5 and placed in the team’s bank.
 After the minimum pit stop time has elapsed, additional time in the pits will be deducted from the team’s bank.
 It is completely up to the teams to manage their own banking and spending of time.

 Any time remaining in the bank at the finish will be multiplied by 2 and applied as a penalty at the end of the race.
 If the penalty time exceeds the delta time for the class, the penalty will be converted into the corresponding number of laps, rounded up to the next whole lap.